-Are you looking for an alternative to PLU’s group plan for your children or your spouse?
+Are you looking for an alternative to PLU’s group plan for your children and spouse or partner?

-As a reminder, as of January 1, 2014 Health Care Reform included the Individual Mandate, requiring everyone to have health care coverage, either through one’s employer or directly with an insurer.
+As a reminder, Health Care Reform included an Individual Mandate requiring everyone to have health care coverage, either through one’s employer or directly with an insurer.
 PLU’s Medical Plans satisfy this mandate, for those who are eligible and enrolled.

-A. The next Qualified Health Plan Open Enrollment with the Exchange is November 1, 2015 to January 31, 2016.
+The next Qualified Health Plan Open Enrollment with the Exchange is November 1, 2016 to January 31, 2017.
 Individual plans, outside of the Exchange, have a similar “open enrollment” window.
-However if you’re terminating employment or coming off COBRA coverage, you will have 60 days from the last day of coverage to get enrolled on an individual plan of your choosing.
+However, if you’re terminating employment or coming off COBRA coverage, you will have 60 days from the last day of coverage to get enrolled on an individual plan of your choosing.

 If eligible employees or dependents opt out of PLU’s health plan, plans are available through Washington State’s HealthPlanFinder, but subsidized coverage would not be available.